aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-pps/_index.md

 otherformats: POTM PPSX PPTX POTX PPTM POWERPOINT POT PPSM PPT ODP CSV DIF FODS ODS SXC TSV XLAM XLTM EXCEL XLS XLSB XLSM XLSX XLT XLTM XLTX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPS via Java or online" h2="DOTM to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPS via Java or Online App" h2="DOTM to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}
 Often times developers have to convert DOTM file to PPS programmatically.
 By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
 You can load your DOTM file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
 After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPS.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert DOTM to PPS via Java or online" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert DOTM to PPS via Java or Online App" %}}
 1. Open DOTM file using [Document](https://reference.aspose.com/words/java/com.aspose.words/Document) class
 2. Convert DOTM file to HTML by using [save](https://reference.aspose.com/words/java/com.aspose.words/Document#save(java.lang.String,com.aspose.words.SaveOptions)) method
 3. Initialize a new [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object